cyfyifanchen/yifanchen.github.io/_posts/2016-10-27-new-macbookpro.md

 ---
-title: "简单聊聊对新Macbook Pro的看法"
+title: "What do I think about the new MBP"
-layout: post
+lauout: post
 date: 2016-10-27
 tag:
 - Macbook Pro